 - Controlled burns on heathlands are never carried out during the summer, especially not during the bird nesting season between March and September.

 - Wildfires are not good for the heathlands.
 “Controlled” is the key word in controlled burns – they are rigorously planned and managed by experienced professionals in order to get the perfect burn for wildlife regeneration.

 It’s been lovely to meet over 100 visitors on the Special Protected Area so far and we’re looking forward to meeting more!

 We need your help!

-The Surrey Fire & Rescue Service and ourselves have setup the K9 Fire Patrol, where local dog walkers can act as the eyes, ears and even occasionally mouths of the fire service!
+The Surrey Fire & Rescue Service have setup the K9 Fire Patrol, where local dog walkers can act as the eyes, ears and even occasionally mouths of the fire service!
 Volunteers will even receive a very fetching jacket for their dog.

 K9 Fire Patrol members need only record their time walking on the heaths and report any fires, fly tipping or anti-social behaviour observed.
 Members will also gain access to a central email address that goes straight through to the 999 operators.
 If your canine companion is willing to sport the K9 Fire Patrol jacket, then even better!
 The jackets will act as a deterrent but also, and potentially more importantly, they will spark interest from other members of the public, providing the perfect opportunity to spread awareness about wildfires and the risks they pose to people, businesses and our local wildlife.